FirebaseExtended/firebase-framework-tools/README.md

 provide information about your new or existing Web project, and the CLI sets up the right resources for your chosen Web framework.

+We'd love to learn from you.
+[Express your interest in helping us shape the future of Firebase Hosting here.](https://goo.gle/41enW5X)

 ## Status

 ![Status: Experimental](https://img.shields.io/badge/Status-Experimental-blue)